asv-soft/asv-drones/README.md

 To ensure a smooth development experience, follow the steps below to set up your development environment:

 ### 3.1 Prerequisites:
-- **Operating System:** This project is compatible with Windows, macOS, and Linux.
+- **Operating System:** This project is compatible with Windows, macOS and Linux.
 Ensure that your development machine runs one of these supported operating systems.
 - **IDE (Integrated Development Environment):** We recommend using [Visual Studio](https://visualstudio.microsoft.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/) as your IDE for C# development.
-Make sure to install the necessary extensions and plugins for a better development experience.
+- Make sure to install the necessary extensions and plugins for a better development experience.

 ### 3.2 .NET Installation:
-- This project is built using [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) and [.NET 7.0](https://dotnet.microsoft.com/download/dotnet/7.0), the latests version of the .NET platform.
-We recommend installing .NET 7.0 by following the instructions provided on the official [.NET website](https://dotnet.microsoft.com/download/dotnet/7.0).
+- This project is built using [.NET 9.0](https://dotnet.microsoft.com/download/dotnet/9.0), the latest version of the .NET platform.
+We recommend installing .NET 9.0 by following the instructions provided on the official [.NET website](https://dotnet.microsoft.com/download/dotnet/9.0).

    ```bash
    # Check your current .NET version